timothyaveni/cs160-autograder-base/README.md

 This is not an official release from Gradescope; I developed this for a course after leaving my job at Turnitin.

-I'm redistributing `harness.py` here because I don't think anyone over there would mind, but really most of it doesn't need to be in this repo; all that matters is that it runs the `run_autograder` script correctly.
+I'm redistributing `harness.py` here (copied from the publicly-available Docker base image) because I don't think anyone over there would mind, but really most of it doesn't need to be in this repo; all that matters is that it runs the `run_autograder` script correctly.
 Still, I'll avoid slapping a LICENSE onto this repo.
 If you want to use anything in here, uhh, go for it, there, that's the license.